Let's create continuous conversations about climate change education: Spreading the Sediment of Science!

 Synopsis

-In this lesson, students use a base number to compare the numbers of extinct, endangered, and vulnerable species and consider how to help protect animals and plants.
+In this lesson, students use a base number (1,000, 100, or 20) to compare the numbers of extinct, endangered, and vulnerable species and consider how their actions can help protect animals and plants.

 Share: This lesson plan is licensed under Creative Commons.Creative Commons License